Zelenskyy thanks 'every American,' sees 'turning point'

 The highly sensitive trip was taking place after 10 months of a brutal war that has seen tens of thousands of casualties on both sides and devastation for Ukrainian civilians.
 Zelenskyy's visit was meant to reinvigorate support for his country in the U.S. and around the world, amid concerns that allies are growing weary of the costly war and its disruption to global food and energy supplies.

-Just before his arrival, the U.S. announced a $1.8 billion military aid package for Ukraine, including for the first time Patriot surface-to-air missiles, and Congress planned to vote on a spending package that includes about $45 billion in emergency assistance to Ukraine.
+Just before his arrival, the U.S. announced a $1.8 billion military aid package, including for the first time Patriot surface-to-air missiles, and Congress planned to vote on a spending package that includes about $45 billion in emergency assistance to Ukraine.

 Russia, Biden said, is “trying to use winter as a weapon, but Ukrainian people continue to inspire the world."
-Later, in a joint news conference, he said Russian President Vladimir Putin has “no intention of stopping this cruel war.”
+During the news conference, he said Russian President Vladimir Putin has “no intention of stopping this cruel war.”

 He said that after the Patriot system was up and running, “we will send another signal to President Biden that we would like to get more Patriots."